WSU-janderson/project6-multiset-design-IanBonif/essay.md

 This shows part of the picUpDeadInventory function.
 This part will only run fully if both inventories can be directly union.

 ## Extension Feature
-The extension feature add to the AVL tree will be to move.
-This will move a node to the ground which is the drop function or to armor or hot bar to be used.
+The extension feature added to the AVL tree will be to move.
+This will move a node to the ground, which is the drop function, or to the armor or hot bar to be used.
-The move extension will make it so the player can interact with the items in their inventory and they will be able wear armor if they collect some.
-The move will will just be a removal while adding the node to a different location.
+The move extension will make it so the player can interact with the items in their inventory, and they will be able to wear armor if they collect some.
+The move will just be a removal while adding the node to a different location.
 The complexity will still be **O(log(n))** and will just delete the node from the AVL tree inventory.

 ### This is what move will look like in pseudo-code.